jsx-eslint/eslint-plugin-react/docs/rules/jsx-sort-props.md

 ## Rule Details

 This rule checks all JSX components and verifies that all props are sorted alphabetically.
 A spread attribute resets the verification.
-This rule is off by default.
 The default configuration of the rule is case-sensitive.

 The following patterns are considered warnings: